akiellor/rhino-hax/README.md

 Jasmine requires setTimeout/setInterval timers, which are part of the DOM, node.js conveniently provides these timers, rhino does not.

-These guys do the heavy lifting:
+These guys do the heavy lifting.

 1. spec.js - gives it the boot.
 2. modules/jasmine-console-runner.coffee - a little runner.